Flint, Michigan Therapists

 Mental Health Resources in Flint

 There is an active push to provide care to those struggling during the water crisis.
 This might be because of anxiety or PTSD after losing pets or experiencing illness in the family.
-Many people feel frustrated and hopeless at the continuing state in Flint.
+Many people feel frustrated and hopeless at the continuing state of Flint.
 The state government has developed new public programs to address these mental health needs.
 It sees these as an emergency response to help residents combat stress, anxiety, and depression.
 State Medicaid, for example, now includes more provisions for mental health care.
 There are also many new programs to help residents deal with trauma in a safe setting with a qualified professional.

 These resources aim to address the mental health needs in response to the water crisis.
 However, Flint has many other mental health care facilities.
 The city is home to many therapists and counseling services, both public and private.
 On top of this, the local government provides a phone helpline that is accessible via text.
 Flint also has a mobile crisis unit.
 This service travels throughout the city and is available to residents at any time.